SMITHFIELD MARKET – nothing like airing some historic work

 This body of work – my photo essay on Smithfield Market – has been sitting in my archive for sometime now.
 Every now and then, something comes up prompting me to bring out the work and to give it an “airing”.
 Currently there’s a debate going on in London about redeveloping parts of the site.
 This has been something of an on-going saga in recent years.

 That aside, I spent about two weeks at Smithfield Market documenting the working environment and the people working there.
-The market generally opens up at about 10:00 PM and this when the big pantechnicons come in from all over the UK with their loads of meat.
-This is off loaded and then, the really work begins.
-Whole carcasses are then cleaved and sectioned and made ready for sale and delivery.
+The market generally opens up at about 10:00 PM.
+This is when the big pantechnicons come in from all over the UK with their loads of meat – usually whole carcasses of beef, mutton and pork.
+These carcasses are off-loaded and, this is the real work really begins.
+These whole carcasses are usually cleaved and then sectioned and made ready for sale and delivery.
+There are few institutions that will buy whole carcasses – usually bespoke butchers shops, some of the supermarket chains, some hotels and various institutions.
+For the most part though, buyers are usually looking for cuts of meat in one form or other.

-The market halls start to get busy at around 4:00 AM when buyers coming in to make their purchases.
+The market halls start getting busy at around 4:00 AM when buyers coming in to make their purchases.
 They come from all over – supermarket chains, butcher shops, hotels, restaurants and individual retailers and buyers.

-Buy around 8:00 AM its all over.
+By around 8:00 AM, it’s all over.
 Whatever meat is left over, is placed in cold storage, stalls are packed up, the stainless serving trays are scrubbed down and market halls saw dusted.
 All the workers either head off to the nearest pubs or coffee shops for breakfast or, they head off home.
 And, that’s more or less the working day at the market.
 This photo-essay is also more or less the story of Smithfield Market – as it was then.

-A couple of years later, the EU stepped in and “enforced” changes to “improve” hygiene at the market.
-Mainly climate control throughout the market halls and workers having to wear protective clothing to avoid any direct contact with meat products being sold.
+A couple of years later and after I had done this work, the EU stepped in and “enforced” changes to “improve” hygiene at the market.
+This was mainly in the form of climate control throughout the market halls and workers having to wear protective clothing to avoid any direct contact with meat products being sold.

 And there we are.
 The photo-essay can viewed at this link – enjoy!